 FQMS supports visiting lecturers and examiners, as well as students and faculty to attend courses and conferences abroad.

-The bursaries are intended for talented students from all four medical schools, with higher than average scores and broad ability, who are also in extreme financial need.
+Bursaries, also known as student financial aid, are intended for talented students from all four medical schools, with higher than average scores and broad ability, who are also in extreme financial need.

 Over the past few years, we have raised money to update essential equipment available at the university so that the teaching can remain at a high standard.